parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 > You do need the data, but then you need to check that data with your intuition
 > and your instincts.

-## Definitions: Metrics, Targets, Goals

-For clarity, I will be using some terms with the following meanings:

- * A **metric** is a numerical measurement of some data, and for the purposes of this article, data on some aspect of work and performance of people.
-By itself, it is devoid of a judgment of value.
-For e.g., let's consider a software development team that is practicing an agile development methodology called Scrum.
-Scrum teams measure their work in terms of *story points*.
-   During a fixed time-internal, called *sprint*, the team attempts to do as much work as possible without compromising quality.
-The amount of work done, measured in story points completed per sprint, is called *sprint velocity*.
-   Let's say that a team finds average sprint velocity was 40 story points last month.
-By itself, this metric is neither good nor bad.
-It just tells the state of affairs.
- * A **target** is some value for a metric that is considered good.
-Let's say our software development team feels they could do more work.
-They set themselves a target to raise their sprint velocity from 40 to 45 story points.
- * A **goal** is a target that has consequences for not meeting it.
-Let's say that the engineering manager of several application development teams sets each team a goal of achieving a sprint velocity of 45 story points.
-If a team exceeds this goal, they are rewarded somehow (team dinner, performance bonus, salary increments, etc.).
- * **High stake** goals vs **low stake** goals: how do individuals perceive the importance of meeting goals versus the underlying non-numeric objective.
-   Let's say the objective of our software development team is to produce high value software, with adequate quality, as fast as possible.
-Sprint velocity purports to measure the quantity of features delivered, but not quality.
-If the goal of 45 story points per sprint is perceived to be high stakes, the team may assume that the correct behavior expected from them is to increase the velocity even if quality drops.

 ## Is There A Problem?
 Yes: Metric *Fixation*.

 In 1956, in [an article][ridgway-1] in the journal Administrative Science